November 14th, 2018

 NCS (Network Control Station) has opted to use the word “Comment” instead of "Traffic".
 Thus a normal check in will be "Your Call" with or without Comment.
 He will still call the station with comments first and then move on to all checked in stations asking for a short transmission from each.

-The GVARC 20 meter "Snow Bird Net" will start on Wednesday, May 9 for 2018 and run until the General Meeting in September.
+The GVARC 20 meter "Snow Bird Net" will start on Wednesday, May 8 for 2019 and will run until the General Meeting in September.

 It meets weekly at 1 p.m.
 Green Valley time (2000 GMT) on or near 14.242 MHz SSB (20 meters).